 As long as you follow our guidelines below, there is no reason to overpay for color.
 Take a look at this I color diamond from Blue Nile compared to this G color.
 Once mounted, these diamonds will look identical color-wise.
 Without sacrificing any visual quality, you are saving about 18% on the diamond.

-When looking for diamonds to purchase, Diamond Color is an aspect that should not be overlooked.
-While it’s not necessary to know every detail about Diamond Color, foundational knowledge helps prevent spending too much of your budget in this area, when it may not offer you any additional beauty or value.
+When looking for diamonds to purchase, the diamond color is an aspect of the buying process that should not be overlooked.
+While it’s not necessary to know every detail about diamond color, having a foundational knowledge of diamond color and the diamond color chart helps prevent overspending on diamonds that may not offer you much in the area of additional beauty or value.

 The GIA (Gemological Institute of America) is a renowned and well-respected diamond grading entity that issues reports for diamonds.

-When you’re in the market for diamonds, it’s advisable to seek a GIA certificate for every diamond you view.
+When you’re in the market for diamonds, it’s advisable to seek a GIA certificate for every diamond you view due to the varying degrees of color that you may come across.

-GIA grades Diamond Color on the following scale:
+GIA grades Diamond Color on the following scale (See here for the GIA’s Diamond Clarity Chart)

 |Colorless||D is the highest color grade, meaning it has nearly no color.
 Under magnification and to the naked eye, it appears colorless.
 E and F ratings look almost identical to the naked eye, and only an expert gemologist is able to note the differences between D, E, and F grades.|